By Josephine Remo

 Think of biking as driving a car in the city.
 You are fully part of traffic and can get hurt if you don’t do the right thing.
 Stick to the right side of the lane, look over your shoulder, indicate a turn by sticking out your hand to the side, and hold up a hand to indicate if you plan to stop.

-If you don't bike, the next best option to get around in Copenhagen is to head for a metro station.
-The new metro opened in 2020 and connects the entire city with the city ring.
+If you don’t bike, the next best option to get around in Copenhagen is to head for a metro station.
+The Copenhagen metro opened in 2002 and connects the entire city with the city ring.
 It runs every four minutes during the day and will get you from one end of the city to the other in approximately 15 minutes.
-As it goes around in a circle, you can’t go wrong.
-All that will happen if you head the wrong way is that it will take longer to loop around.
-An irritating, but not fatal mistake.
+At night, you can catch a train every 20 minutes or so.

-Besides the metro, busses and trains connect all parts of the city.
+Besides the metro, buses, and trains connect all parts of the city.
 Visit DOT for information about public transportation.
 This user-friendly site shows you exactly how to get anywhere.

 Finally, taxis are available all over Copenhagen.
-However, they are expensive, and can get stuck in traffic, wasting both time and more money.
+However, they are expensive and can get stuck in traffic, wasting both time and money.

 That said, Copenhagen is a walkable city, so you can simply wander, or take a walking tour.